Stephen Ouimette

 Stephen Ouimette is a Canadian actor and director.
 Although mostly known for his stage work, particularly at the Stratford Festival of Canada and on Broadway in La Bete, he achieved TV fame (and a Gemini Award) as the ghostly Oliver Welles in the drama Slings and Arrows.
 From 2016 to 2019, Ouimette was the head of Stratford's Birmingham Conservatory, a training program for young actors.

-Ouimette is also a voice actor, and is known for voicing Beetlejuice in the eponymous animated series, Angel in X-Men: The Animated Series, and Pompadour in Babar.
+Ouimette is also a voice actor, and is known for voicing Beetlejuice in the eponymous animated series, Angel in X-Men: The Animated Series, Pompadour in Babar and the titular Beast in Maggie and the Ferocious Beast.